zammad/zammad-documentation/appendix/privacy.rst

 Geolocation
    Zammad's geolocation service relies on OpenStreetMap (OSM) unless you turned it off.
-If you provide an address (or parts of an address) in an user object, there is a lookup of coordinates from OSM which are stored in Zammad's database.
+If you provide an address (or parts of an address) in a user object, there is a lookup of coordinates from OSM which are stored in Zammad's database.
 Have a look at their
    `privacy policy <https://osmfoundation.org/wiki/Privacy_Policy>`_ for